flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-8.md

 background_image: >-
   https://smarthernews.com/wp-content/uploads/2018/02/kevin-gent-219197-360x360.jpg
 card_1:
-  card_text: "> a\x1CTheya\x19ve changed the science… I dona\x19t think any two people come close to the impact they have had.a\x1D\n> \n> David Boies, a high-profile attorney who suffers from dyslexia, reflecting on Sally and Bennett Shaywitz who lead Yale Center for Dyslexia and Creativity.
+  card_text: "> ax1CTheyax19ve changed the science… I donax19t think any two people come close to the impact they have had.ax1Dn> n> David Boies, a high-profile attorney who suffers from dyslexia, reflecting on Sally and Bennett Shaywitz who lead Yale Center for Dyslexia and Creativity.
 Married and in their 70s, the Shaywitz have researched dyslexia, the most common learning disorder, for 35 years and discovered it impacts an est. 1 in 5 people."
   card_citation: ''
 card_2:
-  card_text: "> a\x1CI am writing to request an immediate postponement of any further proceedings related to the nomination of Brett Kavanaugh.a\x1D\n> \n> Sen. Dianne Feinstein, in a letter to Sen. Grassley, the head of the Senate Judiciary Committee.
+  card_text: "> ax1CI am writing to request an immediate postponement of any further proceedings related to the nomination of Brett Kavanaugh.ax1Dn> n> Sen. Dianne Feinstein, in a letter to Sen. Grassley, the head of the Senate Judiciary Committee.
 On Sunday night another allegation surfaced against Supreme Court nominee Bret Kavanaugh, claiming he exposed himself to a woman at a college party.
 Kavanaugh and his first accuser are expected to testify on Thursday."
   card_citation: ''
 card_3:
   card_text: >-